Inabel Burns Lindsay: Career

 Before joining the faculty at Howard University in 1937, Lindsay taught at Kansas City public schools where she developed various methods to teaching at-risk children.
 She also carried out research for the National Urban League in cities experiencing many types of racial unrest as well as developing recommendations for addressing their needs.

 She married Arnett Lindsay, a real estate broker.
 The two settle down in St. Louis where Arnett was in business.
 Although Lindsay was free from teaching she didn't immediately go back to work.
-Lindsay promised her husband that she would stay home for a year a try top conceive a child.
+Lindsay promised her husband that she would stay home for a year and try to conceive a child.
 After eleven months of Inabel's stay at home, she would slowly and eventually return to work.
 The Urban League would contact Inabel and ask if she would join Charles S. Johnson in conducting fieldwork in Springfield, Illinois - which she would.
 Soon after, she returns to Washington to continue her career.

 E. Franklin Frazier, a sociologist and social worker, was influential in adding Lindsay to the faculty at Howard University.
 Lindsay worked at the university for 30 years before retiring in 1967.
 In 1944, the Howard University trustees approved the establishment of an autonomous school of social work.
 The next year she became Dean for the School of Social Work, and held that position until 1967.
 As Dean, she continued her efforts to expand the existing programs and introduce new ones such as a course studying racial and cultural factors in social work.
 She was known for both her local and nationwide public service.
 After retiring in 1967.
 Lindsay was a social welfare consultant to the Department of Health, Education and Welfare.
 She stayed as a social welfare consultant for two and a half years.
 She died in 1983 from complications of diabetes.